The Top Wedding Trends of 2021

 "Speeches have become more casual," notes photographer Yumi Matsuo.
 "Since it feels more like a dinner party, the formality of speeches and toasts is gone.
 I had two weddings in a row where every guest had a speech prepared.
 In reverse, couples are also proposing tiny toasts to their loved ones for making it to their weddings by thanking them throughout the event in small ways.

-In the past, venues had standard options for seating at receptions (square, rectangular, circular, the options are endless), often without mixing and matching layouts.
+In the past, ceremony spaces and reception venues had standardized options for seating (square, rectangular, circular, the options are endless), often without mixing and matching layouts.
 With unconventional reception designs on the rise, mismatched tables (some for four and others for six) not only safely reflect this time, but they photograph magnificently.

 Relaxed-but-formal environments are conducive to a similar style of entertainment, which planners are now referring to as cafe or bistro-style performances.
 We forecast an uptick in acoustic performances, dance tributes and a variety of musical options as a 2021 wedding trend.
 "As a planner being forced to think outside-the-box, it's created a new excitement for ideas," says Jacobs.
 "We're rife with inspiration."